ePages-de/epages-docs/_posts/2015-07-20-third-party-integration.md

 (Read further [here](http://www.epages.com/en/partner/technology-partner/) to get an overview of our technology partners.)
 A checkout alone can easily have three third-party dependencies.

-The merchant, in turn, receives information via server-sided callbacks, if an order has been already paid.
+The merchant, in turn, receives information via server-sided callbacks, if an order has been paid.
-They can generate shipping labels via the web service of a third-party shipping method or synchronise his online shop with ERP-software.
+They can generate shipping labels via the web service of a third-party shipping method or synchronise their online shop with ERP-software.
 These are just a few examples of third-party integrations at ePages.
-There are a lot more uses cases where both customer and merchant can use third-party services.
+There are a lot more use cases where both customer and merchant can use third-party services.

-Payment, deliveries, market places, marketing or tax calculation - for many applications, specialised services are available that have to be integrated into the platform at various locations.
+Payment, deliveries, market places, marketing and tax calculation - for many applications, specialised services are available that have to be integrated into the platform at various locations.
-In every of these areas new startup companies are founded that offer new services.
+In all of these areas new startup companies are founded that offer new services.
-At the same time, also existing companies expand their service portfolio in order not to lose the connection in the dynamic e-commerce market.
+At the same time, also existing companies expand their service portfolio in order to not lose the connection in the dynamic e-commerce market.
-These circumstances keep us busy not only in integrating periodically new services but also in maintaining the existing integrations.
+These circumstances keep us busy not only in integrating new services periodically but also by maintaining the existing integrations.

-If companies expand abroad, as it is the case at ePages, it might be required to include additional services, to being attractive for the merchants in that specific country.
+If companies expand abroad, as is the case at ePages, it might be required to include additional services, to being attractive for the merchants in that specific country.
 We integrated e.g. USPS and FedEx, since it would not make any sense to enter the US market without an integration of these common US shipping agents.

 # Third-party libraries vs Third-party web services

 Today's software is mostly based on third-party components, as there are already proven solutions in place that can be easily reused.
-Furthermore, these project are supported by great communities that continuously develop the software and often are absolute experts in this respective field.
+Furthermore, these projects are supported by great communities that continuously develop the software and often are absolute experts in this respective field.

 However, with regards to third-party components we have to distinguish between third-party libraries and third-party web services.
-Third-party libraries are integrated directly into the code base and remain unchanged until consciously a new library version will be included.
+Third-party libraries are integrated directly into the code base and remain unchanged until a new library version is included.

 Working with third-party web services is more complex.
 Even if a third-party web service, other than a third-party library, does not directly expand the code base, one must never forget: